Latest posts by Hayley (see all)

 Speaking from the heart

-We heard some excellent talks at the first Speaking Space gathering.
+We heard some excellent talks at the first Speaking Connections gathering.
 It was clear that those people were speaking from the heart and being sincere in what they were saying.
 Those listening felt a connection; they could really relate to the stories that were told because people were being real, honest and in, some ways, quite vulnerable and trusting.
 So, as you’re practising a talk, ask yourself if you’re leaving enough space for the words in your heart to speak too.
 One person explained that she had a radio interview and did minimal practising for it, so what she said came from her heart and she was very happy with her interview.
 This is a great thing to do when you know your subject well.

 Moving on from mistakes